lizmat/articles/sbom-2.md

 - faciliates due diligence obligations and cooperates with market surveillance authorities
 - notifies on security incidents and vulnerabilities

 Should all of these functions be done by volunteers?
 Possibly, but that would just decrease the amount of fun one can have in Open Source projects.
 And why should they?
-If an Open Source component is used by a company for profit, it should give back to the community in one shape or form.
-Historically, this has been done by giving grants to some organizational body of an Open Source community.
+If an Open Source component is used by a company for profit, that company should give back to the community in one shape or form.
+In the case of open source communities such as the Raku community, this has been done by donations and sponsoring some organizational body.
+Which in turn would give grants to developers and maintainers.

+> A small rant: the disadvantage of this approach is that it is voluntary.
+It's fundraising from a position of weakness, rather than strength.

 But with the CRA this changes: rather than giving to Open Source communities basically for products already delivered (and the hope for continuation), companies will now need timely and accurate replies to their assertion queries.